-Endangered and Threatened species are protected and cannot be harmed, harassed or killed and in some cases their habitats are also protected.
+- Endangered and Threatened species are protected and cannot be harmed, harassed or killed and in some cases their habitats are also protected.
 These individuals will only be handled by qualified person and only if the individual is in imminent threat of harm.
-An authorization under the ESA 2007 would be required to handle individuals that are not in imminent threat of harm.

-- If a SAR enters the work area during the construction period, any work that may harm the individual is to stop immediately and the supervisor will be contacted.
-No work will continue until the individual has left the area. - Should an individual be harmed or killed then work will stop and MNRF will be contacted immediately. - Mitigation measures listed under Sections 4.2.1-4.2.3 are also applicable to this section.
+An authorization under the ESA 2007 would be required to handle individuals that are not in imminent threat of harm. - If a SAR enters the work area during the construction period, any work that may harm the individual is to stop immediately and the supervisor will be contacted.
+No work will continue until the individual has left the area. - Should an individual be harmed or killed then work will stop and MNRF will be contacted immediately. - Mitigation measures listed under Sections 4.2.1-4.2.3 are also applicable to this section. - Avoid clearing of vegetation during the sensitive times of the year for local wildlife (i.e. spring to early summer) when animals are bearing and nursing their young. - Contractor is to refer to the City of Ottawa Protocol for Wildlife Protection during Construction (August, 2015).